 This medical school places special emphasis on the relationships formed during medical school with classmates and faculty.
-Students participate in small group learning activities through the four colleges.
+Students join one of four colleges on campus to participate in small group learning activities.
 In the first two years of medical school, students create their own project to self-direct their learning process with mentorship.
 The school is seeking students who will contribute to the diversity of their class and share successful strategies in building communication skills and a solid foundation of scientific knowledge.
 The secondary application requires three essay responses.

 Write a brief autobiography.
 As completely and precisely as possible, give a picture of yourself, your family, and events you consider important to you.
 In doing so, identify the values that are of greatest importance to you.
 If you have completed your undergraduate education, please comment on what you have done or have been doing since graduation.
-(1200 word limit)
+(1,200 word limit)

 To structure your response to this essay question, I recommend creating a list of values that you want to emphasize.
 Selecting only the top three values from your list, rank them in order of importance.
 For each value, is there an example from your life, family interactions, or volunteer and clinical experiences that you can use to “show” rather than tell how you exemplify this value?
 You can arrange the values in any order that makes the most sense to you in terms of creating clear transitions from one example to the next.
 If you have graduated from college, use some of the life experiences you have gained to illustrate these values.
 Or after you have provided examples for the values most important to you, you can provide a brief summary of your activities after college.